 Sort and analyze data that is generated in each business process, and store the data in fact tables as fields.
 For example, you can create a fact table for the business process of placing an order, and record the following information as fields in the fact table: order ID, order creation time, commodity ID, number of commodities, and sales amount.
 You can deploy the fact tables in a data warehouse and perform ETL operations to summarize and store data in the format defined in the fact table.
 This allows business personnel to access the data for subsequent data analysis.

-For information about how to design and create a fact table, see Create a logical model: fact table.
+For more information about how to design and create a fact table, see Create a logical model: Fact table.

 Aggregate table

-You can use an aggregate table to store statistical data of multiple derived metrics that use the same period and dimension in a data domain.
-An aggregate table is obtained based on the abstraction and sorting results of business data and can be used for subsequent business queries, online analytical processing (OLAP) analysis, and data distribution.
-For information about how to design and create an aggregate table, see Create a logical model: aggregate table.
+An aggregate table organizes statistical data for multiple derived metrics that share the same period and dimensions within a data domain.
+It is the result of a high-level business abstraction and provides a basis for subsequent business queries, online analytical processing (OLAP) analysis, and data distribution.
+For more information about how to design and create an aggregate table, see Create a logical model: Aggregate table.

 Application table

-Different application tables are suitable for different business scenarios.
-An application table is used to aggregate atomic metrics and derived metrics of the same statistical period, dimension, and statistical granularity.
-This way, you can perform subsequent business queries, OLAP analysis, and data distribution in an efficient manner.
-You can design an application table based on your business requirements.
-For information about how to design and create an application table, see Create a logical model: application table.
+An application table is oriented toward specific business scenarios.
+It organizes statistical data for multiple atomic metrics, derived metrics, or statistical granularities that share the same period and dimensions.
+This provides a basis for subsequent business queries, OLAP analysis, and data distribution.
+You can design application tables based on your business needs and application scenarios.
+For more information about how to design and create an application table, see Create a logical model: Application table.

 Reverse modeling